joshua-frey-wsu/Correlation-Analysis-Amazon-Customer-Reviews/README.md

     ```
   - Navigate to the root directory of the project.
   - Change into the amazon_reviews directory.
+  - Extract the amazon_reviews.7z using 7zip to get the duckdb file.
   - Type to following command to run the code:
     ```python3 correlation.py```